KonduitAI/konduit-serving-docs/examples/java/keras_java.md

 ## Start the server

-Start server by calling KonduitServingMain.main with the configurations mentioned in the code block above.
+Start server by calling KonduitServingMain.main with the configurations mentioned in the following code block.

 ```java
 KonduitServingMain.main("--configPath", configFile.getAbsolutePath());" File configFile = new File("config.json");